-Provider countries report on A. Multilateral providers report on B, C and D.
+Provider countries report on A and B. Multilateral providers report on C and D.

-- 41. In the TOSSD system, multilateral providers report on activities that they undertake (including both unearmarked and earmarked allocations i.e. B + C + D in Figure 3).
-15 The original source of funds can be official providers (through core contributions or pooled funds16) or the private sector (through funds raised in the international capital markets or private charitable contributions to multilateral organisations).
-In the case of funds for which a multilateral institution only provides Trustee services, the organisations implementing the activities, and not the Trustee institution, should report on TOSSD.
-17 - 42.
-In the case of trust funds managed by several multilateral organisations, it should be considered, on a case-by-case basis, which institution is better placed to report on TOSSD outflows, usually the lead institution. - 43.
-Triangular co-operation involves a partnership among three partners, two of which are TOSSD-eligible countries18 (Figure 4): - The beneficiary partner that requests support to tackle a specific development challenge. - The pivotal partner that has proven experience in tackling the issue, and shares its resources, knowledge and expertise to help others do the same. - The facilitating partner that helps connect the partners, supporting the collaboration financially and technically.
+34.36.
+In the TOSSD system, multilateral providers report on activities that they undertake under their own responsibility (including both unearmarked and earmarked decisions on resource allocations to specific purposes are made by the institutions themselves) (i.e. -B +C + D in Figure 3).
+The original source of funds can be official providers (through core contributions or pooled funds or the private sector (through funds raised in the international capital markets or private charitable contributions to multilateral organisations).
+In the case of funds for which a multilateral institution only provides Trustee services, the organisations implementing the activities, and not the Trustee institution, should report on TOSSD.16